feelfoundation/gcc-explorer/docs/run_from_source.md

 - REDIS_PORT=6379              # Redis port
 - REDIS_DB=0                   # Redis database number
 ```
-> The default `config.js` file contains all of the configuration settings for Feel Explorer.
+> The default `config.js` file contains all of the configuration settings for GCC Explorer.
 These options can be modified according to comments included in configuration file.

 ### Frontend source code file watch